iancze/PSOAP/doc/scripts.rst

     usage: psoap-generate-masks [-h] [--sigma SIGMA]

-    Auto-generate a comprehensive masks.dat file, which can be later edited by hand.
+    Auto-generate a comprehensive masks.dat file, which can later be edited by hand if necessary.

     optional arguments:
-      -h, --help     show this help message and exit --sigma SIGMA  Flag a single epoch of a chunk if it contains a deviant of this level.
+      -h, --help     show this help message and exit --sigma SIGMA  Flag a single epoch of a chunk if it contains a deviant above this level.